-Once an employee has completed 40 hours of work in any week (Monday to Sunday) and is then asked (or volunteers) to stay and work a double shift (or if the double shift will push them over the 40-hour threshold) the employee will be paid an additional allowance of \$10.50 for working a second shift back-to-back of six hours or more, or an additional allowance of \$5.00 for working a second shift back to-back of three hours or more.
+When an employee is asked (or volunteers) to stay and work a double shift, the employee will be paid an allowance of \$15.00 for working a second shift back-to-back of six hours or more, an allowance of \$8.00 for working a second shift back-to-back of three hours or more.
 These allowances are not accumulative.